PAH Emission Spectra and Band Ratios for Arbitrary Radiation Fields with the Single Photon Approximation: Software and Data

 \section{Software and Data}

-With the release of this paper, we make available software and data that can be used to generate SPA emission spectra.
-The code can be found at \href{https://github.com/helenarichie/pah_spec}{https://github.com/helenarichie/pah\_spec}.
-There are two main components: routines for calculating the basis spectra (Equation~\ref{eq:basisvector}) and routines for scaling the basis spectra to an input radiation field (Equation~\ref{eq:scaled_basis_vector}).
+With the release of this paper, we make available software and data that can be used to generate SPA emission spectra \citep{RichieCode2026, RichieData2025}.\footnote{The code, instructions for its use, and documented examples are available in our online code repository, \href{https://github.com/helenarichie/pah_spec}{https://github.com/helenarichie/pah\_spec}.}\textsuperscript{,}\footnote{The data are available at \href{https://doi.org/10.7910/DVN/LUUXEJ}{https://doi.org/10.7910/DVN/LUUXEJ.}} The code contains two main components: routines for calculating the basis spectra (Equation~\ref{eq:basisvector}) and routines for scaling the basis spectra to an input radiation field (Equation~\ref{eq:scaled_basis_vector}).
 The former enables users to generate their own basis spectra using different PAH physics models.
+The code also provides functions for computing PAH energies and absorption cross-sections according to the models described in Section~\ref{sec:pah_model}.
 Documented examples for generating basis and emission spectra can be found in our code repository.
 We implement the \citet{Draine2021} size distributions and ionization functions and $U=1$ mMMP radiation field as default inputs for computing the spectrum.